vjousse/vim-for-humans-book/rst/en/usable-vim.rst

    :code:

-For those who did a copy/paste (and you should be one of those), you just have to save your newly created file.
+For those who have done a copy/paste (and you should be one of those), you just have to save your newly created file.
 We want to put it in our home directory, so you have to save it as `~/.vimrc`.
 When using Mac OS X and Linux, *~* is the home directory of the current user.
 But be careful, when using Linux and Mac OS X the files starting with a ``.`` are hidden files.
 So don't be surprised to not see by default your `~/.vimrc` in your file explorer.

 For people using the mouse, you will just have to use the `File` menu and then the `Save as` one.
 Save the file under the name `.vimrc` in your home directory.
 For those who want to use the keyboard you will just have to type :vimcmd:`:sav ~/.vimrc` (be sure to be in the *Normal* mode by pressing |ttesc| before).
 To save your further modifications, just use the menus with the mouse or type :vimcmd:`:w` when in *Normal* mode.